8 Ways to Set Boundaries & Why Setting Them Is Important

 8. Generate A Post-Boundary-Setting Mantra

 If you are known to be a people-pleaser, setting boundaries will significantly alter old patterns, complete with the obligatory growing pains.
 Like, it’s normal to feel guilty, selfish, or embarrassed after setting an (entirely legitimate) boundary.
+Be gentle with yourself and admit that your boundary-setting muscle takes time to be developed.

-Be gentle with yourself & admit that your boundary-setting muscle takes time to be developed.
-In the meantime, prepare a mantra to submit to after setting complex boundaries.
-It can be as easy as: “I set boundaries for safety” or “Setting boundaries is an act of self-love & care.”
+In the meantime, prepare a mantra to repeat after setting complex boundaries.
+It can be as easy as “I set boundaries for safety” or “Setting boundaries is an act of self-love and care.”
 Your mantra can be your anchor, a lasting reminder that this journey, however hard, has your best interests.

 Conclusion